 Edit Your Photos

 Digital photos were designed to be edited.
-Very few professional-looking photos you see online whether it be on websites or social media feeds haven’t been edited to some degree.
+Very few professional-looking photos you see online whether it be on websites or social media feeds haven’t been edited to some degree, whether it’s done by the photographer themselves, or using a photo editing service.

 While I’m not a fan of photoshopping images to trick viewers into thinking something is real or giving false representations of reality which can be harmful in instances such as young girls seeing skinny models that have been altered to look that way, there are many edits that can be made to enhance a photo or make them more resemble what you saw with your own eyes.